urban-1/lazylog/docs/source/README.rst

 Basics
 ~~~~~~

-In the simplest form, you can initialize ``simplelog`` with:
+In the simplest form, you can initialize ``lazylog`` with:

 ::

     # Import the Logger class
-    from simplelog import Logger
+    from lazylog import Logger

     # Initialize with all defaults
     Logger.init()